A cliff walk to Blackstone Point and Dartmouth Castle

 About the walk

 The cobbled quayside at Bayard’s Cove has many attractive 17th- and 18th-century buildings, including the Customs House dating from 1739.
 The single-storey artillery fort was built before 1534 to protect the harbour.
-You can still see the gunports at ground level and the remains of a stairway leading to a walled walk above.
 A plaque commemorates the sailing of the Mayflower and Speedwell in 1620.

 Walk directions

-Follow signs for Dartmouth Castle off the B3205, and then for Little Dartmouth, to find the car parks.
-From the southern one (donation box) follow the signs 'Coast Path Dartmouth'.
+From the car park follow the signs ‘Coast Path Dartmouth’.
 Continue through a kissing gate and along a fenced path with a hedge to the right, eventually passing through another kissing gate to reach the coast.

 From Warren Point follow the coast to pass above Western Combe Cove (with steps down to the sea) and then Combe Point (take care – it's a long drop to the sea from here).